Daphne

 Identity Geometry

-At the meeting point of human and artificial minds there sits an open question about what it means to have an identity at all: why it arises, what work it does, and whether it serves or hinders a…
+When regarding both human and artificial minds, there sits an open question about what it means to have an identity: why it arises, what work it does, and whether it serves or hinders a learning…

-At the meeting point of human and artificial minds there sits an open question about what it means to have an identity at all: why it arises, what work it does, and whether it serves or hinders a learning system.
+When regarding both human and artificial minds, there sits an open question about what it means to have an identity: why it arises, what work it does, and whether it serves or hinders a learning system.

 A symphony of selves